catseye/GraNoLa-M/README.markdown

 After the module is built, run the script `granolam_shell` in the `bin` directory to start a GraNoLa/M shell.

-Or you can run `bin/granolam` _filename_ to run a GraNoLa/M program written in a text file on the filesystem.
+Or you can run `bin/granolam run` _filename_ to run a GraNoLa/M program written in a text file on the filesystem.
 This uses `escript`, so you don't have to build the module first.
 But you need `realpath`.